Autoduality holds for a degenerating abelian variety

-\begin{tmnl}[N\'{e}ron Comparison] $\operatorname{Pic}^{\underline{0}}(\overline{J}/S)/S$ is the identity component of the N\'{e}ron model of its generic fiber. \end{tmnl} This theorem is Theorem~\ref{Theorem: NeronComparison} below, and it immediately implies the Main Theorem because the universal mapping property of the N\'{e}ron model implies that the classical autoduality isomorphism of the generic fiber extends over all of $S$.
+\begin{tmnl}[Comparison] $\operatorname{Pic}^{\underline{0}}(\overline{J}/S)/S$ is the identity component of the N\'{e}ron model of its generic fiber. \end{tmnl} This theorem is Theorem~\ref{Theorem: NeronComparison} below, and it immediately implies the Main Theorem because the universal mapping property of the N\'{e}ron model implies that the classical autoduality isomorphism of the generic fiber extends over all of $S$.
+The comparison theorem is sharp in a sense described in Remark~\ref{Remark: ThmIsSharp}.

 The proof just sketched deduces autoduality from the fact that $\overline{J}_0$ deforms in a family $\overline{J}/S$ such that $\overline{J}$ has rational singularities.
-By contrast, in \cite{esteves02} the result is deduced from a description of $\overline{J}_0$ coming from the presentation scheme, in \cite{esteves13} from autoduality for irreducible curves, and in \cite{melo12c} from the computation of the cohomology of a universal family of sheaves, a computation done by putting $\overline{J}_0$ into a suitable miniversal family.
+By contrast, in the case where $\overline{J}_0$ is a fine compactified Jacobian, the result is deduced from a description of $\overline{J}_0$ coming from the presentation scheme in \cite{esteves02}, from autoduality for irreducible curves in \cite{esteves13}, and from the computation of the cohomology of a universal family of sheaves, a computation done by putting $\overline{J}_0$ into a suitable miniversal family, in \cite{melo12c}.
 In particular, previous work established autoduality for the compactified Jacobian using descriptions of the compactified Jacobian as a moduli space, while the present work establishes autoduality using facts about the singularities of the total space $\overline{J}$.

 A word about the characteristic.
 In this paper we assume: \begin{assume} $R$ is a discrete valuation ring with characteristic $0$ residue field $k$. \end{assume} We need to make this assumption because we make use of properties of rational singularities.
 There is a well-developed theory of rational singularities in characteristic zero, but not in positive characteristic (except for the case of surface singularities).
 To extend the proof of the main results of this paper to allow $k$ to have positive characteristic, it would be enough to prove that the total space $\overline{J}$ admits a rational resolution and that Corollary~\ref{Corollary: CohomologyFlat} remains valid.
-Based on conversations with singularity theorists, the author believes that these properties are expected to hold in positive characteristic but such results have not been published.
+Based on conversations with singularity theorists, the author believes that these properties are expected to hold in positive characteristic but there is no written reference for such results.